rickhull/device_input/README.md

 if you want to see what's happening "on the wire" when you press a special function key on a laptop.
-While this code can be used for the purpose of malicious keystroke logging, it is not well suited for it and does not provide the root privileges in order to read /dev/input.
-Once you've got the privilege to read /dev/input it's game over anyway.
+While this code can be used for the purpose of malicious keystroke logging, it is not well suited for it and does not provide the root privileges in order to read `/dev/input`.
+Once you've got the privilege to read `/dev/input` it's *game over* anyway.

 ## Rationale